-Visually, both models are very similar, although, as I have already hinted above, the Transocean 38 features a bi-compax dial layout with a small seconds indicator at 3 hours and a 30-minute chronograph totalizer at 9 o’clock.
+Visually, both models are similar, although, as I have already hinted above, the Transocean 38 features a bi-compax dial layout with a small seconds indicator at 3 hours and a 30-minute chronograph totalizer at 9 o’clock.

 Although serving the same purpose as turn signals on a street racer’s rice rocket (it will never be used, but looks great), the scale provides the Transocean 38 with that “professional” aura that most of us actually expect from Breitling, which is traditionally advertised as an ultimate pilot’s watch.

-So far, the watch is available in stainless steel body, as well as in a more expensive 18-carat red gold case, while the choice of dial colors is limited to black, mercury silver, and the sexy “midnight blue”.
+So far, the watch is available in a stainless steel body, as well as in a more expensive 18-karat red gold case, while the choice of dial colors is limited to black, mercury silver, and the sexy “midnight blue”.
 I am pretty sure that fairly soon the range will be extended with more colors.

 With a price of $7700 USD for a version in stainless steel, it is a bit more on an expensive side, especially if you take into account that, unlike some other members of the collection, it is powered by an unassuming ETA 2892-A2-based caliber.

-Breitling Transocean Chronograph 38 ladies watch specification
+Breitling Transocean Chronograph 38 specification

 Price: $7700 (MSRP)